2021 Connecticut state heavy haul and oversize trucking laws, regulations, rules, and limitations.

 Routine heavy haul trucking, oversize shipping and transport permits.

 *NOTE: We are not sure if there is anything considered “routine” as far as permits are in this state.
-They are real picky about issuing permits so nothing can be assumed, you must call and speak with them first.
+They are really picky about issuing permits so nothing can be assumed, you must call and speak with them first.
 If you have any verifiable information to add to this please submit it below.

 Length: 130′ is about the maximum and that depends on routing.